meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![A front view focusing on the 3d printed air fins guiding the airflow on both sides of the motor drivers](_figures/structure_fins_2.jpg)

-The Motors Hub structure sub-module, is implemented using of the following parts in detail :
+The Motors Hub structure sub-module, is implemented using of the following parts in detail:

 1. Five 4 mm ply-wood layers cut using a laser cutter into 204.83 mm X 119.67 mm parts.
 The layers 1-3 form the bottom part and the remaining the top part.
 2. Four 3d printed elements guiding the air flow across the sides of the analog motor drivers as well providing extra support to the top layer.